 My kids don’t know the UK.
 To them, it’s an exotic place with great sausage rolls and cool farm animals.
 They are tourists in their own country, and it’s time to start sharing some of the less delightful aspects of life back in Blighty.
 And, if you’re from a major city anywhere else in the world, this all applies!
-When we go back they will stick out from their classmates.
-After all, they sound different, they act different and they don’t have a Scooby-Doo what a Scooby-Doo is (that’s London speak for ‘clue’ – these things WILL trip them up).
+When we go back, they will stick out from their classmates.
+After all, they sound different, they act different, and they don’t have a Scooby-Doo what a Scooby-Doo is (that’s London speak for ‘clue’ – these things WILL trip them up).

 Tips to prepare your kids for life overseas

-- Watch TV shows and listen to radio stations from overseas, particularly your own country if you’re a foreigner here, or from the country you’re considering moving to.
-Exposing them to as much pop culture as possible will definitely help.
+Particularly channels from your own country if you’re a foreigner here or from the country you’re considering moving to.
+Exposing them to as much pop culture and real-life scaries as possible will definitely help.

-- Same goes if you walk around the street using your phone.
+Same goes if you walk around the street using your phone.
 Yes, phones DO get swiped out of your hands by passing cyclists all around the world.
 And sadly, kids and teens do get mugged.
 My parents taught me not to walk around flashing expensive goods and to be careful when carrying cash.
 It’s worth passing this on to our kids too.

 There won’t be smiley-faced aunties at their beck and call outside of Asia.
 And mummy won’t have time to dash to school with forgotten PE kits.
 Plus, the dirty washing will not walk to the laundry bin by itself.
 And while we’re at it, start teaching the kids how to cook.

 It can be a scary ol’ world out there.
-But, if we give our kids the life skills they need for a life beyond Singapore, you know what?
+But if we give our kids the life skills they need for a life beyond Singapore, you know what?
 They’ll be just fine.